Mahler measure and the WZ algorithm: Abstract

 \section{Abstract}

-In this paper we will use the WZ algorithm to prove identities between Mahler measures of polynomials.
-In particular, we will offer a new proof of a theorem due to Lal\'{i}n.
-We will also show that this theorem is equivalent to a formula for elliptic dilogarithms.
+We use the Wilf-Zeilberger method to prove identities between Mahler measures of polynomials.
+In particular, we offer a new proof of a formula due to Lal\'{i}n, and we show how to translate the identity into a formula involving elliptic dilogarithms.
+This work settles a challenge problem proposed by Kontsevich and Zagier in their paper ``Periods" \cite{KZ}.